 Email blast template

-All good email blasts will have these things in common.
+All good email marketing campaigns will have these things in common.

-- A provoking subject – A reason to make the reader want to open the email.
+- A provoking subject: A reason to make the reader want to open the email.
 Could be something funny, sad, curious, or even something free.
 If you’re struggling with coming up with an engaging subject line, you can always get some help from third-party writing services.

 Explore these email blast examples